A new and promising solution for Dyslexia

 Research has shown that a child’s ability to learn directly correlates with their ability to distinguish specific symbols that look similar to one another.
 Directional distinction is the ability to correctly identify physical orientation, such as left from right, and up from down.
 To varying degrees, Dyslexia obstructs directional distinction.
 This most commonly presents itself in letter or word reversals, such as mistaking the letter ‘b’ for ‘d’ (or vice versa).

-Reversing similar characters is very common with younger students.
-However, if the problem persists after second grade, there is a chance the child is experiencing dyslexia-like symptoms.
+Reversing similar characters is very common with younger students and therefore, does not mean the child is dyslexic.
+However, if the problem persists after second grade, there is a chance the child is experiencing symptoms of dyslexia.
 Character reversals can be caused by a many factors.
-We’ve discovered that children with dyslexic-like symptoms generally experience two or three problems that are ultimately causing their underlying reading difficulties.
+We’ve discovered that children with symptoms of dyslexia generally experience two or three problems that are ultimately causing their underlying reading difficulties.
 More often than not, dyslexia is a symptom of their learning struggles and not the root of the problem.

 What Causes Dyslexia?